 Halve the use of your dryer: almost 100 euros in savings

-On average, a tumble dryer consumes about 235 kWh per year.
+On average, a tumble dryer consumes regarding 235 kWh per year.
 “We can remember that the most economical way to dry it is to hang it outside during the summer.
 Moreover, according to Luminus estimates, halving its use amounts to making nearly 100 euros in savings per year.
 Another element, washing clothes at 30 degrees makes them as clean as 60, which saves around 11% of energy per year”, Van den Bosch report.

 Opt for sleep mode